Bassett88/arkosR36S/Frequently-Asked-Questions---RG351V.md

 * Do not sleep the device while playing a video preview in Emulationstation or a screensaver video.
 Best to be at the main system select screen then sleep the device.
 * If the device has a weak wifi signal, it will cause issues like this as well.
 It's best to turn off wifi when not using it.
 You can use F+L3 to toggle the wifi off (flashes the center led twice) or go to Options section>Advanced>Disable Wifi.
 * If and when you experience a crash from sleep, try a safe shutdown first using F + Tap Power.
 If that doesn't work, you're only choice is a hard reset.

+## Q. Can the center power LED be completely turned off via software?
+### A. No.  This LED can only be changed from green to red and back again.
+It can not be completely turned off via software.